passToClient

 [Vike][Wrong Usage] pageContext.someProp isn't defined on the client-side

-See the stack trace to find which pageContext.someProp occurrence in your code triggers the error.
+You can look at the stack trace to find the pageContext.someProp occurrence in your code that triggers the error.

 To avoid the error: